jfcloutier/karma_system/design_notes/experiences.md

 A CA, by definition, observes its umwelt (via predictions and prediction errors).
 Its umwelt is composed of one-level-down CAs.
 The CAs and their umwelts form a hierarchy.
 At the bottom of the hierachy sit sensor CAs, with body sensors as their umwelt, and effector CAs, with body effectors as their umwelt.

-The agent's umwelt is the world as perceived by the integration of the CAs' umwelts.
+The agent's umwelt is the world as experienced by its collective of CAs.

-Observations in a given timeframe are considered synchronous, as are the experiences synthesized/derived in the timeframe.
+Observations by a CA in a given timeframe are considered synchronous, as are the experiences synthesized/derived in the timeframe.

-A CA gets *concrete* experiences from directly sensing properties of its environment (if it is a sensor CA), from acting in/on the environment, and from its causal theory in the form of the properties and relations imagined in order to unify the theory.
+A CA gets *direct* experiences from directly sensing properties of its environment (if it is a sensor CA), from acting in/on the environment, and from its causal theory in the form of the properties and relations imagined in order to unify the theory.

-A CA synthesizes *abstract* experiences from observations of its umwelt.
-It notices quantities (counts and comparisons), and trends in the observed experiences of its umwelt.
+A CA gets *indirect* experiences from the synthesis or elevation of observations of its umwelt's experiences.
+Synthesis produces count, comparisons, and trend experiences from observed experiences of its umwelt.

 The CA makes its own experiences available for observation by its "parent" CAs.
 And so on, up an abstraction hierarchy of experiences about experiences about experiences etc.

 Each CA decides how to act on the basis of its experiences plus how it felt when deriving them.
 So experiences are central to agency.

-A CA is constrained by wellbeing considerations in the quantity and nature of experiences it holds; believing and acting on experiences is needed to maintain engagement wellbeing, but it is also a draw on fullness, which is a shared and limited resource.
+A CA is constrained by wellbeing considerations in the quantity and nature of experiences it holds; believing and acting on experiences is needed to maintain wellbeing.

 A CA hides information.
-It keeps to itself how it derived its abstract experiences offered for observation by parent CAs; the observed experiences leading to an abstract experience are opaque to the observer of that abstract experience.
+It keeps to itself how it derived its synthetic experiences when it offers them for observation by parent CAs; the observed experiences leading to a synthetic experience are opaque to the observer of that experience.

 ## Representing experiences

-An experience, whether concrete or abstract, is represented, depending on its type, either as a property or as a relation.
+An experience, whether direct or indirect, is represented, depending on its type, either as a property or as a relation.

 A property is expressed as `Property(Object, Value)` where

 * `Property` is a property name
-* `Object` is the subject of an observed experience, i.e. what's sensed, trending, unchaging, or counted
+* `Object` is what the experience is about (a sensor, an effector, observations, a goal)
   * an object is described by
-    * its type: sensor, synthetic, dynamic_ca
+    * its type: sensor, effector, observations, goal
-    * its id: respectively, the sensor's id, a hash of the observations from which the experience was synthesized, or the id of the CA that took an action.
+    * its id: respectively, the sensor's or effector's id, a hash of the observations from which the experience was synthesized, or the id of a goal.
-  * If an experience is synthetic (evidenced by multiple observations), only the experiencing CA knowns what these observations are.
+  * If an experience is synthetic (about and evidenced by multiple observations), only the experiencing CA knowns what these observations are.
-* `Value` is a literal belonging to the property's domain (e.g. blue, up, true, 4, etc.)
+* `Value` is a literal belonging to the property's domain (e.g. blue, up, true, 4, spin, etc.)

 A relation is expressed as  `Relation(Object, Object)`, where

 * `Relation` is a relation name
 * `Object` is either the subject or object of a relational experience (note that an object can not relate to itsef)

-Note that the object of a CA's experience is not a physical object but an observed experience in the CA's umwelt.
+Note that the object of a CA's experience is not a physical object but the "aboutness" (intention) of the experience.

-## Concrete experiences
+## Direct experiences

-The concrete experiences (experiences not derived from other experiences) are
+The direct experiences (experiences not derived from observed experiences) are

 * properties detected by the sensor CAs
-  * `Sense(Sensor, Value)`, e.g. `distance(obstacle, 10)`
+  * Sense(Sensor, Reading), e.g. `distance(ir_sensor, 12)` - the distance reported by the infrared sensor is 12
-* properties from actuations
+* properties from effector actuations
-  * `Action(Effector, Boolean)`, e.g. `reverse_spin(motor1, true)` - an actuation is true once executed and false once the reverse actuation is executed
+  * Action(Effector, Boolean), e.g. `spin(left_wheel, true)` - the left wheel executed a spin
+* properties from goal activations (leading to and including executions of plans meant to achieve goals)
+  * activation(Goal, Status), e.g. `activation(goal_1, executed)` - some plan for achieving the goal with id goal_1 was executed by the CA
 * properties or relations imagined/abduced when generating a unified causal theory for the CA
-  * e.g. `property123(object456, true)`, `relation123(object123, object456)`
+  * an inferred (as opposed to observed) property or relation e.g. `property123(object456, true)` - an unobserved object with id object456 has unobserved property names property123

-## Abstract experiences
+## Indirect experiences

-Abstract experiences are composed by a CA of *multiple* observations by the CA (of experiences in its umwelt), past and/or present.
+Indirect experiences are about observed experiences in the CA's umwelt.

+Synthetic experiences combine multiple observations, past ot present.

-There are five kinds of abstract experiences: **activation**, and the so-called synthetic experiences **count**, **more**, **unchanged** and **trend**.
+There are 3 kinds of synthetic experiences: **count**, **more**, and **trend**.

-Each abstract experience is expressed as a `property` (linking an object and a value) or as a `relation` (linking two objects).
-Remember that objects are made of observed experiences.

-### activation

-> The direct experience of a CA of having executed a plan to achieve a goal either the intent of the CA or a received directive, or the indirect experience of being informed of the activation of a directive it sent to its umwelt.

-* What
-  * A property
-* Predicate `activation(Object, Value)` where
-  * `Object` identifies the CA whose plan was executed
-  * `Value` is GoalId-PlanId-TimeframeIndex (what, how, when)

-See "Experiencing activations" below

 ### count